anakin4747/kconfig-language-server/README.md

 ## Dependencies

-This application relys on several command line tools, make sure you have
+This application relies on several command line tools, make sure you have
 installed:
 - rg
 - jq